TL;DR

 A Statement of Qualifications (SOQ) is a written exam used by California state agencies to screen applicants before interviews.
 Unlike a cover letter, the SOQ is scored — reviewers evaluate your command of the subject matter, your use of specific examples, and the quality of your writing.

-For AGPA positions, SOQs typically run 1–2 pages and ask you to respond to 2–4 prompts that mirror the core duties of the role: complex analysis, independent program management, written and oral communication with management, and cross-organizational coordination.
+For Analyst II positions (legacy AGPA recruitments), SOQs typically run 1–2 pages and ask you to respond to 2–4 prompts that mirror the core duties of the role: complex analysis, independent program management, written and oral communication with management, and cross-organizational coordination.

-Because the AGPA is a journey-level classification, panels expect more than task execution.
+Because Analyst II is a journey-level classification, reviewers expect more than task execution.
 They are looking for evidence that you can work independently, exercise professional judgment, and move a project forward without close supervision.

-What makes an AGPA SOQ different from an entry-level one
+What makes an Analyst II SOQ different from an entry-level one

 |---|---|---|